| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 flag.
 I couldn't get the attention of anyone to bitch about the the track conditions

+during the red.
 On the restart, I went to the bottom.
 There was good bite coming out

 but it was a bit loose for me getting in.
 After the checker, I stopped under the flag